-IMPORTANT: DO NOT reinsert the hose into manifold without the hose support.
+IMPORTANT: DO NOT insert distribution hoses into manifold without a hose support.

 Be sure the hose is fully inserted into manifold.
 Insertion depth is 5/8 in.
 (16 mm).
 Visually inspect for hose supports.

 Oil distribution hoses have specific locations and routing.
 DO NOT alter the location of any hoses.